 Carrie was also previously the Chair of the 37th Legislative District Democrats, one of the most diverse LDs in Washington, serving as the 37th’s 2022 Delegate Chair for the Washington State Caucus Convention.
 She is a long-distance runner who spent the most recent election night handing out pizza to voters who were still waiting in line after dark.
 She loves to cook and host fundraisers for Democratic candidates at her home that she shares with her husband, 3 teenagers and their bulldog Lola.

-Jeremy Barksdale is a current Bellevue City Councilmember who ran on a platform of affordability, community engagement and modernization.
-While on City Council he has spearheaded initiatives around affordable housing, DEI work, and apprenticeship utilization.
+Jeremy Barksdale is a former Bellevue City Councilmember who ran on a platform of affordability, community engagement, and modernization.
+While on City Council spearheaded initiatives around better leveraging data, equity and inclusion, and apprenticeship utilization.
 He has also co-hosted workshops designed to teach black community leaders how to better access and engage with city resources and other local government agencies.

-For his day job Jeremy works as a User Experience Researcher for Unity, a game development platform company based in Bellevue.
-He was previously at Microsoft, worked for the U.S. Government, in IT consulting, and as an adjunct faculty member at NC A&T State University and the University of Washington.
+Jeremy is a User Experience Researcher, who previously worked for Unity, Microsoft, and the U.S. Government, and as an adjunct faculty member at NC A&T State University and the University of Washington.

-Jeremy is a Co-Chair of the 41st LD Dems, a former Chair to the Bellevue Planning Commission and former Co-Chair of Bellevue’s Wilburton Commercial Area Citizen Advisory Committee.
+Jeremy is Chair of the 41st LD Dems, a former Chair to the Bellevue Planning Commission and former Co-Chair of Bellevue’s Wilburton Commercial Area Citizen Advisory Committee.

 Carmen Rivera is currently the youngest serving member of Renton’s City Council.
 She is also the Council’s first openly queer person, first Boricua, and youngest Latina to be elected.
 Born and raised in King County’s 11th Legislative District, Carmen was regularly attending LD meetings with her mom by age 12.
 At age 15 she served as a Page for late Washington State Senator Margarita Prentice.